crispinprojects/speakingcalendar/README.md

 MimeType=text/calendar;
 ```

-Copy your modified  "talkcalendar.desktop" file to the ***~/.local/share/applications/***  hiden directory (tick the "Show Hidden Files" option in the file explorer).
+Copy your modified  "org.gtk.talkcalendar.desktop" file to the ***~/.local/share/applications/***  hiden directory (tick the "Show Hidden Files" option in the file explorer).
 Create the ~/.local/share/applications/ directory if it does not already exist.
 This way of locally installing Talk Calendar should be universal across different Linux distributions.

 ## Calendar Usage